Bonneville SCTA World Finals October 2018

 CMR Bonneville is home to two Land speed record cars owned and built by Reg Cook from the team’s workshop in South Auckland.

-Most interesting is that 2 cars isn’t enough, and the team are designing and preparing to build the 2nd streamliner.
+Most interesting, is that 2 cars isn’t enough, and the team are designing and preparing to build the 2nd streamliner.
+This car is now well into the design process, with a team of University students via Chris Stuart in the UK creating some amazing designs for our 800kph machine.

 In our modern 10,000 sq workshop we have our own fabricating facilities, engine dyno, cylinder head/gas ow testing rig and much more.